Ranjith54321/Data-Structures/Binary search Tree (BST)/readme.md

  for all the below concepts refer **gfg or youtube**:

-height or width --> no of nodes from root to leaf
+1. height or width --> no of nodes from root to leaf

-level -> no of node from after root to leaf (i.e,  height-1   this is only for under statnding coding is different for both)
+2. level -> no of node from after root to leaf (i.e,  height-1   this is only for under statnding coding is different for both)

-size of the tree -> total no of nodes in the tree
+3. size of the tree -> total no of nodes in the tree

-diameter -> leaf to leaf with maximum posible length (see gfg)
+4. diameter -> leaf to leaf with maximum posible length (see gfg)

-here  code searching for only **BST**
+5. here  code searching for only **BST**

+**diameter of the tree and check balenced bst are based on finding height**